 Meanwhile, Kelly and John were busy discussing another Japanese staple: Udon.
 When Mike returned home, he overheard them and decided to jump in, bringing his questions about ramen noodles to the table.

-Act I: John Ponders the World’s Noodle Culture
+World’s Noodle Culture

 John: “The world’s noodle culture is full of fascinating mysteries.
 You’ve got Asia—Japan and China, of course—but then you have Italy on the complete opposite side of the globe where noodle culture also flourished.
 Is there a connection?
 Or did they evolve independently?
 And if the idea was passed along, who was the messenger?
 It’s a real head-scratcher.”